Good to know

 - Effectiveness: if the fertile time is predicted correctly with the help of a menstrual calendar and additional use of basal body temperature, the effectiveness is around 80 percent.

 Coitus interruptus (withdrawal)

 - Involves removing the penis from the vagina immediately before ejaculation.

 - By preventing sperms to enter the vagina, fertilisation does not occur.

 - Effectiveness depends on the male's ability to withdraw before ejaculation.
-Often, some sperms are deposited in the vagina before or during withdrawal, making this method not very reliable.
+Often, some sperms are deposited in the vagina before or during withdrawal, making this method unreliable.

-- Disadvantage: Does not provide protection against sexually transmitted infections (STIs).
+- Disadvantage: doesn't provide protection against sexually transmitted infections (STIs).
 STI-organisms can be transmitted by direct contact with surface lesions in both partners and from vaginal and pre-ejaculatory fluid.